UrbanCCD-UChicago/plenario/README.md

 plenario_test=# CREATE EXTENSION postgis;
 ```

-You'll need the ogr2ogr utility; it's part of the gdal package (we use it toimport and export shape datasets)
+You'll need the ogr2ogr utility - part of the gdal package.
+We use it to import and export shape datasets.

 OSX
 ```